thinkswell/trading-journal/ARCHITECTURE.md

-# Trader-Log Trade Journal - Desktop Application Architecture
+# Zenith Trade Journal - Desktop Application Architecture

 ## Overview
 This is a **desktop-first React application** built with Vite, TypeScript, and Firebase.
 It's designed as a single-page application (SPA) optimized for desktop use with a fixed sidebar navigation layout.